-All of the Company's financial assets and liabilities are denominated in Sterling and are linked to Sterling 3 month Libor, either directly or via the use of derivative instruments.
+All of the Company's financial assets and liabilities are denominated in Sterling and, during the year, were linked to Sterling 3 month Libor either directly or via the use of derivative instruments.
 Details of credit risk, liquidity risk, interest rate risk, operational risk and business risk are explained below.
 The Company has no currency risk and no significant market risk.